alsaidisoft/NankaiGpaCalculator/README.md

 # - Theme style, dark or light.
 # - Prefered language, English or Chinese.
 # - Font size.
- This app is developed by software engineering school international students:
+ This app is developed by:
 # - SAID SAIF ALSAIDI
-# - MOHAMMED AL MAHI
-# - AMMAR KHALID
-# - HIDER HUSAM
-# - MOHAMMED SUAD
  This app is open source and can be used and developed as you want.